-By day I work as a UX designer and usability specialist.
+By day I work as a UX designer and user research specialist.

 As a left-handed person, I learned early on about inaccessible design.
 Can openers (right), scissors, tape measures, and customised coffee mugs (with the little picture on the inside - you know the kind I mean) were generally difficult or disappointing to use.

 After I finished my music degree, I dabbled in a science degree and then found my way into an Masters in IT where I stumbled upon the wonderful world of human-computer interaction (HCI).
 I realised that many right-handed tools are unusable for left-handed people by design (for right-handed people!), and I discovered that HCI/UX design is a serendipitous combination of logic, design, science, psychology and creativity.
 It was the perfect combination for this musician turned computer scientist (briefly) who then became a UX designer.

 I am particularly interested in how human-centred, inclusive design can be used as a framework to solve social problems in a participatory and interdisciplinary way.

 Yes, I make wireframes!
 Lots of them!
 But this is just one piece of the work I do.
 Being an UX designer also means I solve design problems by making and doing the following things:

 I have designed and facilitated UX training courses and materials, to spread the word about the power of user-centred design and user research.

 2018 holds exciting plans for workshops and training in Cape Town - details to be announced asap.